0day-ci/linux/Documentation/admin-guide/sysrq.rst

 ``y``	    Show global CPU Registers [SPARC-64 specific]

 ``z``	    Dump the ftrace buffer

+``C``	    Execute a predefined, compound action.
+The action is defined with
+	    sysrq.sysrq_compound_action module parameter, whose value contains known command keys (except ``C`` to prevent recursion).
+The command keys can be optionally followed by a colon and a number of milliseconds to wait after executing the last action.
+For example:

+	    sysrq.sysrq_compound_action=r:100eis:1000ub

 ``0``-``9`` Sets the console log level, controlling which kernel messages
             will be printed to your console. (``0``, for example would make